 Star Wars: Galaxy’s Edge is Disneyland's largest land — at 14 acres!
 It transports guests to another galaxy and immerses them in a village on the remote planet of Batuu.
 It is home to strange aliens, creatures, droids, spaceships, buildings and terrain.
 Black Spire Outpost, as the village and Batuu's largest settlement, is known for its petrified spires that are the ancient remains of towering trees.
 This remote outpost was once a busy stop along trade routes, but as hyperspace travel has taken off and drawn traders to more popular routes, Batuu has been left behind for those trying to keep a low profile, out of sight of the First Order.
 It’s still a thriving port for smugglers, traders and adventurers.

 Keep in mind that there are some time-saving tools available at Disneyland Resort as a whole, and they affect Star Wars: Galaxy’s Edge.
-Lightning Lane Multi Pass (formerly Genie+) is on the scene.
 Millennium Falcon: Smugglers Run is included in Lightning Lane Multi Pass.
 That means guests who purchase Lightning Lane Multi Pass can use the Lightning Lane to skip the standby line.
 The free standby and Single Rider lines remain in place.
-As for Star Wars: Rise of the Resistance, this ride offers both standby and the ability to skip the line via a Lightning Lane Single Pass in the Disneyland app.
-We offer some tips for accessing the popular Rise of the Resistance with the shortest wait.

 When to Visit Star Wars: Galaxy's Edge at Disneyland

-The morning and evening times have the most comfortable temperatures, and there is something to be said for arriving early and getting in line before everyone else IF you can be one of the first to arrive.
+The morning and evening times have the most comfortable temperatures, and there is something to be said for arriving early and getting in line before everyone else, if you can be one of the first to arrive.
 Mommy Frog has a saying: "The early frog gets the flies."
 We actually prefer to enjoy the rest of Disneyland in the morning because we can get the most done before the lines get long.
 Then, we make a trip to Batuu later in the day.
 We prefer the twilight hours before fireworks and after fireworks.
 That being said, one of our favorite quick breakfast items is the Morning Ronto Wrap at Ronto Roasters.

 Star Wars: Galaxy’s Edge Attractions